ABOUT ME

 I COOK:

-When she is not writing, she spends her time in her lab.
 A.K.A kitchen.
 Here’s what she has to say.

 My motto?
 “If I eat it, so will your kids.”